AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 * If you choose **Posts**, the boards will be sorted according to the number of posts made in the board.
 * If you choose **Contributors**, the boards will be sorted according to the number of users who've commented or replied in the threads.

-## User Tagging in Social Learning Boards
+## User tagging in social learning boards

 Social learning board allows learners tag others in posts and comments using the "@username" format through the app, APIs, or Adobe Learning Manager reference site.
 Tagging works only for users with access to the board, keeping interactions relevant and private.
 Tagged users get in-app and email notifications with links to the content.